 In other words, if the parent has the right ability or duty to control their child’s actions but fails to do so may be responsible for the injuries and damages arising from the child’s actions.

 Even if the parent does not give their consent, the law may hold them responsible for the child’s actions as parental duty involves the supervision of minors.
 Agency theory, family car doctrine, and permissive use doctrine are some situations that can give rise to vicarious liability for a child’s acts.

 Although the primary purpose of vicarious liability is to compensate victims, it also aims to encourage parental control.
-In states where there are caps on the damages that an injured victim can recover from the parent, it suggests that the purpose of legislation pertaining to parental liability is not only compensating the victims but also encouraging parents to take control of their minor children and exercise a reasonable duty of care.
+In states where there are caps on the damages that an injured victim can recover from the parent, it suggests that legislation pertaining to parental liability compensates the victims and encourages parents to take control of their minor children and exercise a reasonable duty of care.

 Most state laws clearly mention parental liability by specifying that the parents must control their children.
 Failing to do so is a breach of their duty resulting in direct liability.
 Unlike vicarious liability, direct liability occurs when a parent fails to carry out their duty, resulting in injuries or harm to others.
-A parent entrusting their minor child with a weapon is an example of direct liability if it results in injuries or harm to others.
+A parent entrusting their minor child with a weapon is an example of direct liability if it injures or harms others.

 When pursuing a case against the child’s parent, the plaintiff needs to prove that the child acted negligently and the parent was negligent in its supervision of the child.
-They must also prove that if it weren’t for the parent’s negligence, the injury or damages would’ve not occurred.
+They must also prove that the injury or damages wouldn’t have occurred if it weren’t for the parent’s negligence.

 Besides civil liability, parental liability may also extend to their child’s delinquent acts or criminal actions.
 The parental liability will depend on the state laws where the criminal act happened.